 - 1. When you have answered a question, a circle appears on that question. - 2.
 You can use the arrows to look at the next question. - 3.
-When you click on 'review' the question number changes into a blue square. - 4.
+You can't change an answer once you have clicked on it, or typed it. - 4.
 You may need to scroll to see all texts and questions.